DeepChainBio/bio-transformers/docs/source/tutorial/finetuning.md

 # Finetuning

 ## How to finetune a model?
 `bio-transformers` uses pytorch-lightning to easily load pre-trained model and finetune it on your own datasets.
-The method `train_masked` automatically scale on your visible GPU to train in parallel thanks to the different accelerator.
+The method `finetune` automatically scale on your visible GPU to train in parallel thanks to the different accelerator.

 It is strongly recommended to use the `DDP` accelerator for training : [ddp](https://pytorch.org/docs/stable/notes/ddp.html).
 You should know that `DDP` will launch several python instances, as a consequence, a model should be finetuned in a separate script, and not be mixed with inference function like `compute_loglikelihood` or `compute_embeddings` to avoid GPU conflicts.

 The model will be finetuned randomly by masking a proportion of amino acid in a sequence it commonly does in most state of the art paper.
+By default, 15% of amino acids will be masked;

 ## Caution